How to create traditional 2D animations using Adobe Fresco

 Use After Effects to quickly sequence animation frames

 After importing the layers into After Effects he then trims them to one frame each and sequences the layers across the Timeline.
 To complete the hand-drawn look he adds an animated paper texture.
-It’s a very simple and stylish workflow and bridges the gap between traditional animation techniques and modern software.

 Try Adobe Fresco for Free